Holly A. Brady

-Holly Ann Winkeljohn Brady (born August 14, 1969) is a United States district judge of the United States District Court for the Northern District of Indiana.
+Holly Ann Winkeljohn Brady (born August 14, 1969) is the chief United States district judge of the United States District Court for the Northern District of Indiana.

 Biography

 Brady earned her Bachelor of Arts from Indiana University at Bloomington and her Juris Doctor from the Valparaiso University School of Law.

 Career

 After graduating from law school, Brady worked as an associate in the labor law firm of Gallucci, Hopkins & Theisen from 1994 to 1998.
 The firm merged with Barnes & Thornburg in 1998, and she continued on with that firm's labor and employment litigation section until 2002.
-From 2002 to 2007, she was a member at Theisen, Bowers, & Brady.
+From 2002 to 2007, she was a member at Theisen, Bowers, & Brady in Fort Wayne.

 From 2007 to 2019, when she became a district judge, Brady was a member in the Fort Wayne law firm of Haller & Colvin, where she focused her practice on civil, employment, and labor litigation.
 She was president of the firm from 2012 to 2018.